godotengine/godot-docs/tutorials/2d/introduction_to_2d.rst

 orient yourself in the viewport.
 By default, the rulers will display the pixel coordinates of the viewport, numbered at 100 pixel steps.
 Changing the zoom factor will change the shown values.
-Enabling `Grid Snap` or changing the snapping options will update the ruler's scaling and the shown values.
+Enabling :button:`Grid Snap` or changing the snapping options will update the ruler's scaling and the shown values.

 You can also create multiple custom guides to help you make measurements or align